bcrodrigo/capstone_project/README.md

 **Total Dataset Size:**
 - 406 MB
 **Comments:**
-- There are 41 images smaller than 250 x 250
+- There are 41 images smaller than 250 x 250, which might not be usable.
 ## 02 Forest Fire Dataset
 **Source:**
 - https://www.kaggle.com/datasets/alik05/forest-fire-dataset